SChinchi/LogViewer/README.md

   - Custom list for generally problematic mods.
   - Copy to clipboard.
 - A console UI with search and log level filters.
   - Repeated events are bundled together for compression and to highlight potential error spam.
+Indicated with an orange number at the bottom right.
+  - The search supports regex.
+The following flags can further limit a search:
-  - The search supports regex and starting the text with `repeat:N` also filters for events that are repeated at least N times in a row.
+    - `repeat:N` filters for events that are repeated at least N times in a row.
+    - `range:start..end` filters for event indices.
+If either value is omitted, a default is used.
+Negative numbers count from the end of the list, e.g., `range:-5..` is the last 5 events.
 - A diagnostics tab that collects various issues that may highlight why a profile leads to errors.
   - Mods Crashing On Awake: errors with `BepInEx.Bootstrap.Chainloader:Start()`.
 Incomplete mod loading may lead to issues for other mods.
   - Stuck Loading x%: for errors that cause the game to hang on the loading screen.